Mirantis/k0rdent-demos/README.md

     ```shell
     make apply-servicetemplate-demo-kyverno-3.2.6
     ```
-    This will install a new [ServiceTemplate](./templates/service/demo-kyverno-3.2.6.yaml) which installs a standard installation of kyverno in a cluster.
+    This will install a new [ServiceTemplate](./templates/service/demo-kyverno-3.2.6.yaml) which deploys a standard installation of kyverno in a cluster.

     You can find this new ServiceTemplate in the list of template with the command:
     ```shell